-While a prevalent problem, there are also many misconceptions surrounding UTIs.
+While the problem is prevalent, there are also many misconceptions surrounding UTIs.
+Here’s few:

 - Cranberry Juice Every Day Keeps the UTIs Away